Fiat Strada: 2009–2013

 Unveiled in summer 2009, the all-new Mark IV model was put on sale in the end of 2009.
 Whilst the model shares its name with the previous Strada, a large number of its components are new, including a new bodyshell.
 For the rest of the South America, the new Strada was introduced in mid-2010.
 The design is inspired by the Fiat Grande Punto with many elements similar to the latest versions of the family Palio and Siena.
 The fourth-generation Strada is built in four different versions: Working, the basic version, Trekking, with more goodies, the Sporting for sportier style with aero kit body style, and the Adventure with a locking differential dedicated to off-road use.
 In 2010, Fiat do Brazil introduced a new double-cab version (also called Strada Cabina Dupla) with four seats, but maintaining the same wheelbase.

-The engines used are the Fiat 1.4-L 16V Fire Flex (85 PS) and the 1.8-L 16-V Ecotec Flex (114 PS).
-For diesel, the 1.3-L 16V Multijet unit with 87 PS is also available.
+The engines used are the Fiat 1.4-L 16V Fire Flex (85 PS) and the 1.8-L 8-V Ecotec Flex (114 PS).
+For diesel, the Fiat 1.3-L 16V Multijet unit with 87 PS is also available.

-The Strada was relaunched for Italy and other selected European markets in 2012.
+The Fiat Strada was relaunched for Italy and other selected European markets in 2012.

-2013–present
+2013–2021

 At the end of 2013, Fiat unveiled the latest facelift of the Strada (as a model year 2014) based on the 2009 version.
 The new Strada introduced a new front fascia and new rear lights, and the double-cab version is available with the suicide-style rear doors.
 Three versions are sold in South America: Working, Trekking and Adventure with four different body styles.

 For the 2015 model year, the Fiat Strada was rebadged by Ram Trucks for the Mexican market as the Ram 700.

-In 2018, total sales of the Strada in the Brazilian market surpassed 1.4 million of units.
+In 2018, total sales of the Fiat Strada in the Brazilian market surpassed 1.4 million of units.

-Second generation (Tipo 281; 2020-present)
+Second generation (281; 2020)

-The second generation of the Fiat Strada (codeproject 281) was presented on June 26, 2020, in Brazil and is based on the new MC-P modular platform derived from the Fiat Argo with the front MacPherson suspension and part of the cabin taken from the Fiat Mobi model and the rear suspension taken from the Brazilian Fiat Fiorino (327).
+The second generation of the Fiat Strada (codeproject 281) was presented on June 26, 2020 in Brazil and is based on the new MC-P modular platform derived from the Fiat Argo with the front MacPherson suspension and part of the cabin taken from the Fiat Mobi model and the rear suspension taken from the Brazilian Fiat Fiorino (327).
 For the first time the Strada was produced in the double cab 4-door version with 5-seats.